 2- Make local contacts.

 Sometimes this information can be found on a town’s government page.
-If you cannot find information about contacts within the town you are visiting, it doesn’t mean you should give up your search.
+If you cannot find information about contacts within the city you are visiting, it doesn’t mean you should give up your search.

 You can call the local Alcoholics Anonymous or Narcotics Anonymous office for names and numbers.